Fraternity and Sorority Life Staff

 Brittany Washington, Graduate Assistant

-Brittany is a recent alumna of Texas A&M University- Commerce where she received a Bachelor of Science degree in Psychology.
+Brittany is an alumna of Texas A&M University- Commerce where she received a Bachelor of Science degree in Psychology.
 As an undergraduate she was heavily invested in her university.
 Her involvement included leadership in her sorority; Chi Omega, serving as an ambassador for the president’s office, being a residential assistant, serving as co-chair of her University’s Homecoming Committee, as well being a research apprentice in the Psychology department.
 Brittany believes Maya Angelo said it best when stating, “I’ve learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.”
 This ideology is at the forefront of all that she does when working with students and peers.
 As a graduate student she is currently pursuing a master’s degree in counseling here at TCU.
 She serves as a Hall Director in Worth Hills and also works with Housing and Residence Life to promote inclusion and cultural enrichment.

 Sarah Zeigler, Graduate Assistant